Desmond Swayne: Parliamentary career

+At the 2015 general election, Swayne was again re-elected, with an increased vote share of 59.9% and an increased majority of 20,604.
+He was again re-elected at the snap 2017 general election with an increased vote share of 66.8% and an increased majority of 23,431.

 On 28 September 2019, Swayne remarked that "blackface" was an "entirely acceptable bit of fun".
 On 30 September, it was reported that he wore blackface while attending a Blues Brothers themed party, where he was pictured posing as James Brown.
 Swayne said he "went to some trouble to be as authentic as possible" in creating the costume.
 After initially declining to apologise, Swayne later said he was sorry for any offence that he gave.

+At the 2019 general election, Swayne was again re-elected, with a decreased vote share of 63.8% and an increased majority of 24,403.

 In June 2020, responding to a question about the policing of protests following the police murder of George Floyd in the US, Swayne said "looters, arsonists and rioters have it coming".

 On 18 August 2021, Swayne suggested in Parliament that Afghan refugees should have been joining "the resistance" against a brutal regime rather than "queuing at the airport" after the fall of Kabul.

+Swayne was again re-elected at the 2024 general election, with a decreased vote share of 35.4% and a decreased majority of 5,600.